dlkency/dlkency.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    These are some of the art pieces I painted during the [Art Battle](https://artbattle.com/) in NYC, which is a 20 mins live competitive painintng.
-I partinicpated in one of the Art Battle in NYC.
+    These are some of the art pieces I painted during the <a href="https://artbattle.com/">Art Battle</a>  in NYC.
+Art Battle is a fast-paced, 20-minute live competitive painting event where artists are challenged to create their art work on stage while being surrounded by audience to bid on the paintings.
+I had the exciting opportunity to participate in two of these competitions in NYC in 2019/2020.
+It was an inspiring experience that pushed the boundaries of my creative expression.
+These paintings are double-sided, so you can view them from different angles, either horizontally or parallel, to see different elements.
 </div>